Tapa, Punjab

-Tapa is a small town or city and a municipal council and administrative area in Barnala district in the Indian state of Punjab.
-Tapa is mainly known as Tapa-Mandi because Mandi word can be translated as grain market.
-As Tapa has been very famous for its grain market, many people from near villages come here to sell their crops and grains.
+Tapa is a small town, municipal council and administrative area in Barnala district in the Indian state of Punjab.
+Tapa is mainly known as Tapa Mandi, "Mandi" being a word that translate to grain market.
+As Tapa has been famous for its grain market, many people from nearby villages come here to sell their crops and grains.
 This has been the main source of income and job opportunities for many people around this area.
 Tapa is well known for its historic Deras and Guruduwaras and for best economy in its district.

-A famous holy place named as Baba Math - (contact #7973031682), is the main attraction of this town.
+Demographics

+As of 2011 India census, Tapa had a population of 23,248.
+Males constitute 54% of the population and females 46%.
+Tapa has an average literacy rate of 69.8%: male literacy is 64.4%, and female literacy is 57.2%.
+In Tapa, 12% of the population is under 6 years of age.

+Transportation

 Tapa is situated at Barnala-Bathinda Main Road (NH 7) between Barnala and Bathinda, Moga and Mansa.
 It is 24 km towards Bathinda from Barnala and 42 km towards Barnala from Bathinda.
 Moga Road also passes through it towards Pakho-Kenchian.

-Demographics

-As of 2001 India census, Tapa had a population of 18,887.
-Males constitute 54% of the population and females 46%.
-Tapa has an average literacy rate of 57%, lower than the national average of 59.5%: male literacy is 62%, and female literacy is 51%.
-In Tapa, 13% of the population is under 6 years of age.
+Tapa railway station is situated on Bathinda–Rajpura line under Ambala railway division.